mattrussi/gitlab-com-runbooks/docs/duo-chat/README.md

 - AI Gateway logs are in the `pubsub-mlops-inf-gprd-*` index
 - GitLab Rails Sidekiq logs are in the `pubsub-sidekiq-inf-gprd*` index
+  - All LLM Sidekiq trafic is sent to a single Sidekiq shard, filtering on `json.shard.keyword: "ai-abstraction-layer"` will only return `ai-abstraction-layer` traffic.
   - When searching this index, filtering on `json.subcomponent : "llm"` ensures only LLM logs are returned
 - GitLab Rails logs are in the `pubsub-rails-inf-gprd-*` index